 If you have time, you might want to put a few of your most beloved or fragile possessions or electronics into plastic bags, in case water gets in somehow.

-Pets: If you have to evacuate, try to leave them with friends or family in safe areas.
-Only "legal pets with proper identification” are allowed into NYC shelters.
-I'm not sure what happens if you show up with your cat or dog but without your vet records, and it's too depressing to think on that for long, so I'll just refer you to OEM and FEMA information about pet preparedness.
+Pets: “Legal pets with proper identification” are allowed into NYC shelters.
+I’m not sure what happens if you show up with your cat or dog but without your vet records, and it’s too depressing to think on that for long, so I’ll just refer you to OEM and FEMA information about pet preparedness.

 The storm itself: Some people say not to bother taping your windows, that it doesn’t help, and the Times says, “Residents riding out the storm should not tape windows; it does more harm than good, federal officials say,” but a disaster-preparedness expert on “The Brian Lehrer Show” this very morning recommended taping to reduce the danger of flying glass, and my mother and stepdad believe tape helped save their hides in Hurricane Andrew.
 So make a decision about that.
 Close your blinds and curtains.

 An interior bathroom, particularly one with a bathtub, is the safest place in the house.
 If a window breaks, go in there.
 And it probably won’t come to this, but interior stairwells are generally the best place to be in an apartment building, if it’s compromised.
 Lower down is better — assuming flooding isn’t a danger.
 (FEMA has more advice.)

 If you’re in a high rise, be prepared to move to a lower floor.
 Mayor Bloomberg keeps saying that city high-rises were built to withstand high winds, and that’s probably true, but I wouldn’t want to hang out in the penthouse if things get shaky.
 The wind will be more severe on upper floors.